vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 - Representational State Transfer
 - Architectural style
 - Stateless (clients maintains state, not server), scalable; → do not use HTTP session
-- Usually over http, but not necessarily
+- Usually over HTTP, but not necessarily
 - Entities (e.g. Person) are resources represented by URIs
 - HTTP methods (GET, POST, PUL, DELETE) are actions performed on resource (like CRUD)
 - Resource can have multiple representations (different content type)
-- Request specifies desired representation using HTTP Accept header, extension in url (.json) or parameter in url (format=json)
+- Request specifies desired representation using HTTP Accept header, extension in URL (.json) or parameter in URL (format=json)
 - Response states delivered representation type using Content-Type HTTP header

 ###HATEOAS